When science redefines death, what does it mean to live?

 EXECUTIVE PRODUCER - CREATIVE

-Stephen Gray is an award-winning Canadian filmmaker based in Winnipeg and the director of After Death, the most commercially successful documentary of the decade.
+Stephen Gray is an award-winning Canadian filmmaker based in Winnipeg and the director of After Death, one of the most commercially successful documentaries of the decade.
 He is currently producing a feature documentary with Amazon Studios.

 -